 - Win rates for opportunities attributed to your demand marketing program (making sure that your programs are getting credit for the opportunities they have sourced or influenced)

-- Closed revenue attributed to your demand marketing program (again, requiring diligent sourcing attribution for all closed/won deals)
+- Closed revenue attributed to your demand marketing program (again, requiring diligent sourcing attribution for all closed/won deals.
+But be careful when setting up your attribution models.
+We strongly recommend reading The Dark Side of Marketing Attribution before making any big changes to your reporting structure.)

 Implementing Higher Standards of Reporting